Tanmay-Sayare/mosaia_tool_check_test/README.md

-# RugGuardianTest API
+# RugCheck Tool
-### Main

 A Mosaia Tool implementation for analyzing cryptocurrency tokens and detecting potential risks using the RugCheck API.

-## About RugGuardianTest API
+## About RugCheck Tool

-The RugGuardianTest API provides a simplified interface to the RugCheck.xyz API, focusing on essential token analysis features.
+The RugCheck Tool provides a simplified interface to the RugCheck.xyz API, focusing on essential token analysis features.
 This tool helps users identify potential risks in blockchain projects and analyze token legitimacy.

 ### Available Actions